Standard letter grades

 • Health Insurance

 • Mutual Funds

 • Estate Planning

 Required online access textbook or open educational resources.

-This course assessed through homework, midterm exams, group and individual assignments and a final exam.
+This course assessed through homework, midterm exam, group and individual assignments, and a final exam.